 - Students will have joint academic advising and financial aid counseling to maximize the savings offered when attending both a community college partner school and Methodist.

 Transfer Credit Acceptance & Degree Requirements

-- A maximum of 64 semester hours of course work will be accepted from two-year post-secondary institutions.
+- A maximum of 64 credits of course work will be accepted from two-year post-secondary institutions.

 - Course grades of less than C will not be accepted.

-- Students must complete a minimum of 31 semester hours of their 124-credit bachelor’s degree program at Methodist University.
+- Students must complete a minimum of 31 credits of their 124-credit bachelor’s degree program at Methodist University.

 - Students may take two campus courses, up to 8 credits, at Methodist while completing their associate degree at a community college partner school at the current tuition rate at the community college.